openfaas/openfaas.github.io/_posts/2021-08-26-faas-storage-cassandra-astra.md

 }
 ```

-Note that when performing a `find()` operation with the Astra SDK, you will receive a 404 error if the collection is empty or hasn't been created yet.
+Note that when performing a `find()` operation with the Astra SDK, you will receive a 404 error if the collection hasn't been created yet.
+Astra DB creates collections when the first record is inserted.
 In this instance, the function returns an empty set of results.

 Now install the required npm module: